 ABS Wheel Speed Sensor

-One of the most common issues that trigger Porsche ABS or PSM light to come on is a faulty ABS wheel speed sensor.
-The sensors can fail and stop sending wheel speed readings to the ABS module.
+One of the most common issues that trigger Porsche ABS or PSM lights to come on is a faulty ABS wheel speed sensor.
+Sensors can fail and stop sending wheel speed readings to ABS modules.
 They can also get damaged by rocks as well.

 Replacing the Porsche ABS wheel speed sensor is a straightforward procedure that you can perform yourself.

-If the ABS/PSM light stays on and the fault code still points to a faulty ABS sensor check the wire harness.
-If wire harness from the sensor to the ABS module is ok, the problem could be the ABS module.
+Check the wire harness if the ABS/PSM light stays on and the fault code still indicates a faulty ABS sensor.
+If the wire harness from the sensor to the ABS module is fine, the ABS module might be at fault.